Meet Aimee

 Why Custom KPIs Matter

 Every dental practice is different.
-You serve a different patient population, run a different team structure, and have different business goals than the practice down the street—or even the one across town.
+You serve a different patient population, run a different team structure, and have different business goals than the practice down the street.

 That’s why off-the-shelf benchmarks or generic dashboards often fall short.
 They show you what’s possible.
 But they don’t show you what’s relevant.